learn-co-students/js-jquery-modify-html-lab-js-intro-000/README.md

 + [Stack Overflow](http://stackoverflow.com/questions/941206/jquery-add-image-inside-of-div-tag)

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/js-jquery-modify-html-lab'>Modifying HTML with jQuery Lab</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/js-jquery-modify-html-lab'>Modifying HTML with jQuery Lab</a> on Learn.co and start learning to code for free.</p>